-To make sure you get all your information right and give yourself the best chance at getting your loan or credit application approved, it’s important to make sure you’ve got a good understanding of what exactly ‘assets’ and ‘liabilities’ mean.
+To make sure you get all your information right and give yourself the best chance of getting your loan or credit application approved, it’s important to make sure you’ve got a good understanding of what exactly ‘assets’ and ‘liabilities’ are.

 An asset is something you own of value that can be converted into cash (assuming it isn’t cash already).
 Common examples can include:

 A liability is a debt or obligation you have that you’re servicing.
 Examples include:

 - Home loan/mortgage